Age-Related Macular Degeneration (AMD)

 These tests can help your doctor diagnose the condition:

 • Amsler grid.
-Your doctor may also ask you to look at an Amsler grid, a pattern of straight lines that's like a checkerboard.
+Your doctor also might ask you to look at an Amsler grid, a pattern of straight lines that's like a checkerboard.
 If some of the lines appear wavy or are missing, that could be a sign of macular degeneration.

 • Angiography.
-If your doctor finds AMD, you may have a procedure called angiography or one called optical coherence tomography (OCT).
+If your doctor finds AMD, you might have a procedure called angiography or one called optical coherence tomography (OCT).
 In angiography, your doctor injects dye into a vein in your arm.
 They take photographs as the dye flows through blood vessels in your retina.
 If there are new vessels, or if vessels are leaking fluid or blood in your macula, the photos will show their location and type.
 OCT is an imaging scan that can show fluid or blood underneath your retina without dye.

 It’s important to see your eye doctor regularly to find signs of macular degeneration early.
 Treatment can slow the condition or make it less serious.